EVInstallHub

 Do I need a weatherproof EV charger in Cary, North Carolina?

-Given the local climate in Cary, With hot summers and cold winters, Cary requires versatile charging equipment.
-A NEMA 4-rated charger ensures reliable operation in all seasons..
+Given the local climate in Cary, Wake and Chatham counties are mapped to mixed-humid IECC zone 3A, so Cary charger installations should account for humid summers, thunderstorms, and damp garage or exterior locations..
 A charger with a NEMA 4 or NEMA 4X rating is recommended for outdoor installations.

 Who can legally install an EV charger in North Carolina?